X16Community/faq/faq.md

 Michael Steil - ROM (KERNAL, BASIC) and Emulator
 Frank van den Hoef - VERA Video chip design
 Michael Allison - Assembler environment

+Credit must also be given to our excellent Discord and forum community, who have been testing, developing, and sharing software for the X16.
+Without their contributions, the computer would never have made it to production.